Stansted Express: Current fleet

-As part of the 1,300 new carriages to expand the UK's passenger rail fleet, Stansted Express was designated to receive 120 new vehicles.
-In February 2009, it was announced that Bombardier Transportation would produce the new trains.
+As part of the 1,300 new carriages to expand Great Britain's passenger rail fleet, Stansted Express was designated to receive 120.
+In February 2009, it was announced that Bombardier Transportation would manufacture the new trains.
 Bombardier announced on 2 April that a contract had been signed for the delivery of the 120 coaches between December 2010 and March 2011.

-The first of the new Class 379 units entered passenger service on 3 March 2011.
+The first of the new units entered passenger service on 3 March 2011.
 The Class 379s were later replaced by Class 745/1s, the first of which entered service on 28 July 2020.